NdtXBL/bo3autosplitter/readme.md

 **Auto-Split Missions**: This will determine if the auto-splitter will function on the desired mission(s)

 # Known Issues
 - Memory codes break in co-op lobbies (fast-loads/mission load-out sequence on the load remover doesn't work, auto-splitter only works for host).
-You can avoid this by disabling the **Remove Campaign Fast-Loads** and **Remove Mission Load-out Sequence** toggle.
+You can avoid some of these issues by disabling the **Remove Campaign Fast-Loads** and **Remove Mission Load-out Sequence** toggles.
 - Nightmares fast-loads are buggy.
 You can avoid this by disabling the **Remove Nightmares Fast-Loads** toggle.